Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Introduction

 \section{Introduction}

 Neurodegenerative diseases are increasingly understood to be heterogeneous, with multiple distinct neuropathological processes jointly contributing to neurodegeneration in most patients, called \emph{mixed pathology} \cite{schneider2007mixed}.
 For example, many patients diagnosed at autopsy with Alzheimer's disease (AD) also have brain lesions associated with vascular disease, TDP-43 proteinopathy, and $\alpha$-synuclein pathology \cite{robinson2018neurodegenerative, matej2019alzheimer}.
-Currently, some of these pathological processes (particularly TDP-43 and $\alpha$-synuclein pathologies) cannot be reliably detected with in vivo biomarkers, which makes it difficult for clinicians to determine to what extent cognitive decline in individual patients is driven by AD vs. other factors.
-The recent modest successes of AD treatments in clinical trials \cite{van2022lecanemab} make it ever more important to derive in vivo biomarkers that can detect and quantify mixed pathology, so that treatments can be prioritised for those most likely to benefit from them.
+Currently, some of these pathological processes (particularly TDP-43 and $\alpha$-synuclein pathologies) cannot be reliably detected with antemortem biomarkers, which makes it difficult for clinicians to determine to what extent cognitive decline in individual patients is driven by AD vs. other factors.
+The recent modest successes of AD treatments in clinical trials \cite{van2022lecanemab} make it ever more important to derive antemortem biomarkers that can detect and quantify mixed pathology, so that treatments can be prioritized for those most likely to benefit from them.